CappyT/g14control/README.md

 `app_name:` can be customized, this is what the hover text displays over the icon and the windows notification title

 `start_on_boot` Set this to `true` or `false`.
 Note this will create a Windows Registry entry to enable starting on login.
 Must have files extracted to a permanent location as above.
 Note: This will popup an administrator UAC prompt the first time you login after each boot.
+Setting back to false will remove registry key.

 `default_starting_plan` set plan name you want on boot or on restart of the program